thebreckoning/LaikaTek/README.md

 - Deploy completed application to cloud environment
 - Final testing

-  # Micropython functions to build
+## Micropython functions to build
+ - Rotate motor
+ - Wifi sign in
+ - connecto to web app
-  -
+ - read food level sensor
+ - receive updates from web app

 # Currently working on
 - Getting the Docker app to authenticate to the Azure Key vault